 A STA requesting a neighbor report from an AP shall send a Neighbor Report Request frame to its associated AP.

+The requesting STA, to the LCI of neighboring APs of its associated AP that advertises Fine Timing Measurement capability (see 8.4.2.26) within the Neighbor Report procedure, shall include a Measurement Request element with Measurement Type equal to LCI request within the Neighbor Report Request frame.

+The requesting STA, to request the Location Civic of neighboring APs of its associated AP that advertises Fine Timing Measurement capability (see 8.4.2.26) within the Fine Timing Measurement procedure, shall include a Measurement Request element with Measurement Type equal to Location Civic request within the Neighbor Report Request frame.

 10.11.10.3 Receiving a neighbor report

 If dot11RMNeighborReportActivated is true, an AP receiving a neighbor report request shall respond with a